eyeseast/chrisamico.com/posts/2025-02-19-rust-listcrunch.md

 summary: How much can I learn from a one-file project?
 Lots.
 ---

 I'm going down a rabbit hole on Rust.
-After converting my little [Fanatics scraper](https://chrisamico.com/blog/2025-02-09/fanatics-scraper-rust/), I wanted another small project that would let me solve all the small problems that come up when learning a new language.
+After converting my little [Fanatics scraper](https://chrisamico.com/blog/2025-02-09/fanatics-scraper-rust/), I wanted another small project that would let me solve all the novel problems that come up when learning a new language.

 [ListCrunch](https://github.com/MuckRock/listcrunch) is a Python library for compressing lists into a short string representation.
 [Dylan Freedman](https://github.com/freedmand) wrote it as part of [DocumentCloud's](https://www.documentcloud.org) processing pipeline, and to the best of my knowledge, DocumentCloud is the only place it's used.